 Call or visit your primary care doctor’s office.
 Most offices can send us an order electronically or by fax, or you can pick up a paper order from their office to bring with you for testing.

-This testing is done by collecting a nasal swab at any of our office locations in Garden City, Idaho Falls, Pocatello and Rexburg.
+This testing is done by collecting a nasal swab at any of our office locations in the Boise area, specifically Garden City, and East Idaho in Idaho Falls, Pocatello and Rexburg.

 7988 W Marigold St., Garden City